AgentCraftt/template_coding/README.md

 3. **Code Quality**: Clean, maintainable implementation in `agent.py`
 4. **Error Handling**: Graceful handling of edge cases and failures

-## Tips for Success

-1. **Start Simple**: Begin with a basic implementation that prompts the LLM and extracts code
-2. **Iterate**: Test with examples and improve your prompting strategy
-3. **Use Tools Wisely**: Consider when to use code execution for validation
-4. **Manage Costs**: Be mindful of LLM API costs and implement efficient strategies
-5. **Read Examples**: Study the example problems to understand expected input/output formats
-6. **Test Locally**: Use the evaluation script frequently during development

-## Common Issues

-### Cost Exceeded Errors
-If you see `CostExceeded` exceptions, your agent is making too many LLM calls or using expensive models.
-Consider:
-- Using cheaper models for simpler problems
-- Reducing the number of retry attempts
-- Optimizing your prompts to get better results in fewer calls

-### Code Extraction Failures
-If your agent returns empty code or fails to extract code blocks:
-- Ensure your prompts clearly request code in markdown format (` ```python ... ``` `)
-- Use robust regex patterns to extract code
-- Validate extracted code before returning

-### Sandbox Connection Errors
-If code execution fails:
-- Check that Sandbox Fusion is running at the configured endpoint
-- Verify `SANDBOX_FUSION_ENDPOINT` environment variable
-- Test the sandbox independently using `tools/code_executor.py`

 ## Resources

 - [LiteLLM Documentation](https://docs.litellm.ai/) - For LLM integration
 - [FastAPI Documentation](https://fastapi.tiangolo.com/) - For understanding the server
 - [Sandbox Fusion](https://github.com/your-org/sandbox-fusion) - For code execution

-## Support

-If you encounter issues:
-1. Check the `eval_log_*.txt` files for detailed error messages
-2. Review your implementation against the assignment requirements
-3. Test with simpler examples first before complex ones
-4. Consult the course staff during office hours

-## License

-This project is for educational purposes only.